 Country and location Abyei region is a contested area on the border between Sudan and South Sudan.
 Abyei town is the capital of the region.
 Characteristics of area The area is resource rich and fertile, and of strategic significance as a key transport and trading hub.
 The area was given special administrative status following a peace agreement between the two countries in 2005.
-The administrative region has an estimated population of 133,958 (2023) while that of Abyei Town was estimated at 20,000 in 2011, prior to many of the displacements.
-Nature of displacement Inter-ethnic clashes, as well as military actions and armed conflict Type of durable solution Local integration of displaced people at area of destination HLP challenges faced Informal settlements with lack of tenure security, and challenges installing infrastructure and services Type of approach, and solution to HLP issues Upgrading of informal settlements using existing legal framework Participatory approach to mapping, surveying and planning Use of customary extended family land rights (as in the housh) for fast-tracking the provision of land rights to displaced families
+299 The administrative region has an estimated population of 133,958 (2023) 300 while that of Abyei Town was estimated at 20,000 in 2011, prior to many of the displacements.
+301 Nature of displacement Inter-ethnic clashes, as well as military actions and armed conflict Type of durable solution Local integration of displaced people at area of destination HLP challenges faced Informal settlements with lack of tenure security, and challenges installing infrastructure and services Type of approach, and solution to HLP issues Upgrading of informal settlements using existing legal framework Participatory approach to mapping, surveying and planning Use of customary extended family land rights (as in the housh) for fast-tracking the provision of land rights to displaced families Outcomes Use of the traditional concept of housh (extended family compound), with rapid planning and surveying meant that general boundaries were accepted, and no individual rights needed to be adjudicated.
+Land is under joint ownership.
+People marked their plots on satellite images.
+Using this technique, about 9,000 plots were mapped and planned in 18 days.
+Internal family dynamics and land tenure relations were not disrupted.
+Key actors Displaced communities; city planner; Unity Support Fund (USF); two private sector planners/ architects; the late Kual Deng Majok, chief of the Ngok Dinka tribe.

-The Conversation, 2024.
+299 The Conversation, 2024.

-HDX, 2023 South Sudan Data Grid.
+300 HDX, 2023 South Sudan Data Grid.

-Laessing, 2011.
+301 Laessing, 2011.